-nicola@so-mo.co.uk 07958766809 Registered in England: 9104338.
-Cheshire East Integrated Care Board Intervention - 1.
-Remove bias and shorten delays in reporting.
-We brokered a deal with the UKHSA to replace the biased test data with new data, taken from routine sampling of COVID viral load in wastewater.
+- 1. Remove bias and shorten delays in reporting.
+We brokered a deal with the UK Health and Security Agency (UKHSA) to replace the biased test data with new data, taken from routine sampling of COVID viral load in wastewater.
 This was a far more accurate COVID diagnostic, allowing us to pinpoint viral load within small geographic areas. - 2.
 Improve ability to make strategic and operational decisions at pace We created an algorithm that combined COVID 'risk' (concentration of viral load) with population 'vulnerability' (current level of immunity and predicted behavioural response to evasive measures).
 The output was a digital, dynamic COVID dashboard which geo-mapped and ranked small geographic areas (Lower Super Output Areas) according to shifting patterns of need.
 Large businesses were also included as an output. - 3.
-Predict hospital bed occupancy 10 days in advance Behavioural Insights derived from a behavioral audit were used to create an algorithm capable of predicting hospital bed occupancy, from people presenting with COVID-19.
+Predict hospital bed occupancy 10 days in advanceBehavioural Insights derived from a behavioural audit were used to create an algorithm capable of predicting hospital bed occupancy, from people presenting with COVID-19.

 Sample output from predictive model

-nicola@so-mo.co.uk 07958766809 Registered in England: 9104338

-Cheshire East Integrated Care Board

-Impact
+Predictive model

-Predictive model Predictions were not only highly accurate -they predicted surges in bed demand 10 days before they occurred.
+Predictions were not only highly accurate -they predicted surges in bed demand 10 days before they occurred.

 Because the Integrated Care Board knew when and where a COVID peak was happening and its future impact on hospital beds, they had the time to stand up additional capacity in hospitals and care homes.

 Dashboard Using the dynamic information from the COVID dashboard our client was able to select care homes in locations where risk of transmission was lower.

 Community re-ablement teams were able to make informed decisions on which patients could be sent home first, due to their place of residence being in a lower risk area.